irmen/Pyro4/examples/filetransfer/Readme.txt

 the disk in the server, otherwise you risk running out of system memory which will crash your python process.
 The client code as given selects the file storage approach.
-It will then stream the data from the server, thereby avoiding the need to allocate a huge amount of memory.  (ofcourse if you need to process all of the data at once you end up collecting it together anyway, but you'll be able to do this yourself in the most efficient way suitable for your application)
+It will then stream the data from the server, thereby avoiding the need to allocate a huge amount of memory.
+(If you need to process all of the data at once you end up collecting it together anyway, but you'll be able to do this yourself in the most efficient way suitable for your application)